South Wales Cricket Association

 subscriptions or fines.

-from National Service.
-He was known as a solid opening batsman who never gave
+returning from National Service.
+He was known as a solid opening batsman who

-his wicket away and was exceptionally quick between the wickets.
-He boasted
+never gave his wicket away and was exceptionally quick between the wickets.
+He

 While still involved in coaching youngsters and